15 Feb How To Clean a Composite Deck

-One of the best advantages to choosing composite decking for your outdoor project is its low maintenance requirements and ease of cleaning.
+One of the best advantages to choosing composite deck for your outdoor project is its low maintenance requirements and ease of cleaning.
 Although composite materials have these advantages, some cleaning and maintenance procedures are necessary to keep your deck in good shape.

 You should clean your composite deck at least two times a year.
 Learning about the appropriate ways to clean a composite deck will help you keep your deck looking beautiful.